M-industries/Mainsite/pages/about.md

 Go to the [Alan micro-site](https://alan-platform.com) to learn more.

-Development of the Alan platform has been taken over by [Kjerner](https://www.kjerner.com), so you can contact them directly as well.
+Development of the Alan platform has been taken over by [Kjerner](https://www.kjerner.com), so please contact them directly if you want to know more about Alan.

 <a name="learn"></a>